opencv/opencv/modules/highgui/doc/reading_and_writing_images_and_video.rst

 VideoCapture::get
 ---------------------
-.. c:function:: double VideoCapture::get(int property_id)
+.. cpp:function:: double VideoCapture::get(int property_id)

     :param property_id: Property identifier.
 It can be one of the following: